 The school’s mission statement of “Service Not Self” sums up our commitment to the core values of equality and respect for all.
 At Crestwood we promote British values in a variety of ways.
 These values are taught explicitly through our PSHE & Humanities.
-We also deliver a themed British Value Cross Curriculum day, where each curriculum area plan activities based around British Values and their respective subjects.

 The examples that follow are an indication of some of the ways we embed British values at Crestwood School and should be seen as an indication of our approach rather than an exhaustive list.